jeffkaufman/icdiff/README.md

 ```
   --version             show program's version number and exit
   -h, --help           show this help message and exit
+  -u, --patch           generate patch.
+This is always true, and only exists
+                        for compatibility
   --cols=COLS          specify the width of the screen.
 Autodetection is Linux
                        only
   --head=HEAD          consider only the first N lines of each file